Herbalife: J.H. Whitney & Company and Golden Gate Capital

 In 2002, the company was acquired for US$685 million by J.H.
 Whitney & Company and Golden Gate Capital.
 Concurrently, plant sources of ephedrine were removed from Herbalife products in 2002 after several U.S. states banned supplements containing such herbs.

 In April 2003, Michael O. Johnson joined Herbalife as CEO following a 17-year career with The Walt Disney Company.

 On December 16, 2004, the company had an initial public offering on the NYSE of 14.5 million common shares at $14 per share, netting the owners $1.3 billion.
-In the mid 2000s, Herbalife upgraded its manufacturing facilities, moving manufacturing to around 60% in-house, and changed how the company sold its products to distributors.

 On May 7, 2014, the company announced that it entered into a deal with Bank of America Merrill Lynch to repurchase $266 million of its stock.

-In July 2016, Herbalife agreed to change its business model and pay $200 million to its distributors in a settlement with the FTC.
-The company announced in November 2016 that Chief Operating Officer Richard Goudis would take over the position of CEO in June 2017 and Johnson would transition to executive chairman.
+The company announced in November 2016 that Chief Operating Officer Richard Goudis would take over the position of CEO in June 2017 and Johnson would transition to Executive Chairman.

 In August 2017, the company announced that it would repurchase up to $600 million of its stock.

 On April 25, 2018, Herbalife announced that it had changed its name from Herbalife Ltd. to Herbalife Nutrition Ltd. The company also announced that its shareholders had approved a two-for-one stock split.

-In January 2019, Herbalife announced that it was replacing Goudis after learning of comments he had made before taking over as CEO that was “contrary to the company’s expense-related policies and business practices” and inconsistent with the company's standards and culture.”
+In January 2019, Herbalife announced that it was replacing Goudis after learning of comments he had made before taking over as CEO that were "contrary to the company’s expense-related policies and business practices” and inconsistent with the company's standards and culture".
 Former CEO Johnson subsequently took over the role on an interim basis.

-In March 2020, John Agwunobi was named as its next chief executive.
-Agwunobi departed Herbalife Nutrition in October 2022 and Michael O. Johnson was named Chairman and interim Chief Executive Officer.
+In March 2020, John Agwunobi was appointed Chief Executive Officer.
+Agwunobi departed from Herbalife in October 2022 and Michael O. Johnson was appointed Chairman and interim Chief Executive Officer.

+In May 2025, Stephan Gratziani was appointed Chief Executive Officer, becoming the first distributor since founder Mark Hughes to lead the company.
+Michael O. Johnson transitioned in the position of Executive Chairman.